mazeincoding/PromptsLabs/README.md

 # PromptsLabs

 PromptsLabs is a library of prompts to see how new LLMs perform.
-It allows users to explore existing prompts and create new ones.
+It allows users to explore existing prompts and re new ones.

 ## Features

 - Explore a collection of prompts
-- Create new prompts
+- Request new prompts
 - Copy prompts to clipboard
 - Dark mode support